Zoya28/Zoya28/README.md

 - 🌱 I’m currently learning **python, Machine-learning, Deep Learning, NLP, and Data Analytics and GenAI.**

-- 👯 I'm enjoying the challenges and excitement of **my final year.**

 - 👨‍💻 All of my projects are available at [https://github.com/Zoya28](https://github.com/Zoya28)

 - 📫 How to reach me **https://www.linkedin.com/in/zoya28/**